wp-plugins/subheading/readme.txt

 3. Place `<?php if (function_exists('the_subheading')) { the_subheading('<p>', '</p>'); } ?>` in your template files where you want it to appear, or enable the `Automatically display SubHeadings before post content` option on the settings page.
 4. Add the subheading content using the standard WordPress edit page.

-The settings for this plugin are found by navigating to the `Plugins` menu and selecting `SubHeading`.
+The settings for this plugin are found by navigating to the `Settings` menu and selecting `Reading`, with the options displayed towards the bottom of the page.

 If you are not within `the_loop`, you can use `get_the_subheading($postID);` to fetch the value for a particular page or post.